Thinking about becoming an Agony Angel.

 So has anyone else experienced mood swings in the last day or so?
 Personally I have.
 I would like to blame them on the wind, why not.
 My Mum laughed when I pointed out the wind today because she lives in Wellington, which as I’ve previously mentioned, is the windiest city in the world.
 I feel so curious about that.
 I wonder what the recorded statistics are for mood swings and whether they can be tracked on a graph, in comparison to the wind patterns of the world.
 It would be so great to simply tell everyone who has been made to feel crazy that they’re not.
 It reminds me of Andy Goldsworthy’s saying “we are nature”.
 Anyway, a thesis for another day.
 Let’s press on.

 The real truth of the matter is that I’ve actually been having an awful lot of fun over the last week.
 Too much fun to sit down.
 Might be hard to believe I know.
 I’ve been living life.
 Collecting anecdotes.
 Being.
-I’ve changed personalities since we last met here one week ago.
+I’ve changed personalities since we last met here a week ago.
 I’ve had a rebirth.
 Another one.
 This time in the depths of the dusty desert at The Integratron.
 Please bear with me as it gets a bit whacky doo dah this bit.